wacncontent/CustomizeTool/removeCommentOutput2/articles/cloud-services/cloud-services-nodejs-develop-deploy-express-app.md

 	This change is required since we moved the file (formerly **bin/www**,) to the same directory as the app file being required.
 After making this change, save the **server.js** file.

-6. Use the following command to run the application in the AzureWindows emulator:
+8. Use the following command to run the application in the Azure emulator:

         PS C:\node\expressapp\WebRole1> Start-AzureEmulator -launch